NielsLeenheer/Pixel/README.md

 </h1>

 A pixel art display for displaying monsters and notifications.
 But mostly monsters.
 Created using a NodeMCU and a 8x8 LED matrix, some code and a lot of hacks.
-This project was created just to have some fun an experiment with the NodeMCU to create a connected pixel art display.
+This project was created just to have some fun and experiment with the NodeMCU to create a connected pixel art display.

 ![Pixel](https://raw.githubusercontent.com/NielsLeenheer/Pixel/master/photos/main.jpg)

 When assembled, it sets up a custom WiFi hotspot with captive portal, which you can use to configure the Pixel.
 It can connect to any other WiFi network and has an API which can be used to display notifications.
 For example, I use Domoticz to track when my mailbox is full and it sends a nice picture of a mailbox to Pixel.
 When connected to the WiFi network, it also has a webserver that contains a mobile web app.
-That app allows you to draw monsters on the display using your phone and save them in
+That app allows you to draw monsters on the display using your phone and save them in Flash memory.
-Flash memory.

 More info about this project can be found in my talk "Monsters, mailboxes and other non-sense": https://speakerdeck.com/nielsleenheer/monsters-brievenbussen-en-andere-onzin-at-amsterdam-university-of-applied-sciences?slide=56